remix-run/react-router/doc/01 Route Configuration/Redirect.md

 ### `from`

 The path you want to redirect from, including dynamic segments.
-Defaults to `*` so you can redirect anything not found to somewhere else.

 ### `to`